WELCOME VIDEO FROM THE NCREI

 Growth Mindset, Education, Knowledge, and Skills

-The purpose of Martin University's National Center for Racial Equity and Inclusion (NCREI) is to assist leaders, communities, and organizations in their efforts to strengthen diversity, equity, and inclusion.
+Martin University's National Center for Racial Equity and Inclusion (NCREI) is to assist leaders, communities, and organizations in their efforts to strengthen diversity, equity, and inclusion.
 The NCREI will skill up DEI professionals for sustainable practices, advance capacity-building strategies and initiatives that address persistent racial inequities, and achieve more inclusion for communities, businesses, institutions, and organizations throughout our nation through education and training.
 We also recognize our responsibility to advance collaboration and collective impact with other organizations that seek to resolve racial equity gaps in our country.
-Operating on the basis of the DEI Foundational Model created by Executive Director, Davyd Hall, the primary vehicles of services are:
+Operating based on the DEI Foundational Model created by Executive Director Davyd Hall, the primary vehicles of services are:

 Consulting and coaching engagements with businesses, higher education institutions, school districts, and other organizations focused on achieving inclusive excellence.
-Consulting service may include:
+Consulting services may include:

 Diversity, equity, and inclusion strategic planning support